-Violent Unrest Continues In Nicaragua Over Social Security Reforms
+Social Security Reforms That Sparked Violent Unrest In Nicaragua Reportedly Canceled

 Violent anti-government protests in Nicaragua continue for a fifth day, and show no signs of slowing down.
-A local human rights group, the Nicaraguan Human Rights Office (Cenidh), says more than 20 people have been killed.
+A local human rights group, the Nicaraguan Human Rights Office (Cenidh), says at least 25 people have been killed.
 President Daniel Ortega's forces are accused of using live rounds to quell the demonstrations.

 The protests were triggered Wednesday by a sweeping pension reform package that increases contributions for workers and employer, but lowers overall benefits.